Privacy Policy

 • Organizational measures, for example, limiting access on a “need-to-know” basis, and

-• Technological measures, for example, the use of passwords, firewalls, and proper network security devices.
+• Technological measures, for example, the use of passwords, multi-factor authentication, and secure managed online services;

 • MCSC makes its employees aware of the importance of maintaining the confidentiality of personal information.